Written, directed and produced by

-A distraught expectant mother is running away from an abusive home to ensure the safety of her baby - only to find that the one thing she cannot leave behind is her
+A distraught expectant mother is running away from an abusive home to ensure the safety of her unborn child - only to find that the one thing she cannot leave behind is her fear.

 Erica is based on the short drama Sacrifice (2019).

-Magdalena Herfurtner is a German producer, writer, and musician, resident in London.
+Magdalena Herfurtner is a German producer, writer, and performer, resident in London.

-She is currently in development and production of several feature and short films, amongst them the short drama Sacrifice (2019) and the features Somewhere In-between (2020) and Erica (2020).
+She is currently in development and production of several feature and short films, amongst them the short dramas Sacrifice and Trinette (both 2019) and the features Somewhere In-between (2020) and Erica (2020).